Looking for a Cameron Highlands travel guide? Look no further.

 The Cameron Highlands doesn’t sound all that Malay does it?
-That’s because the region was actually founded by British Explorer William Cameron.
+That’s because the region was founded by British Explorer William Cameron.

 What better way to soak up the atmosphere of the beautiful green tea fields than with a piping cup of English breakfast tea, lots of teeny tiny scones, cakes, and clotted cream?
-Head to the Smokehouse Hotel, or the Jim Thompson tea room for one of the best afternoon teas in town.
-Just don’t think about the calorie count!
+Numerous cafes in the region offer this.

 Eat Strawberries and Cream at a Strawberry Farm

-This climate is perfect for growing strawberries and along with tea, the sweet red fruit is one of the most popular produce items from this region.
+This climate is perfect for growing strawberries.
+Along with tea, the sweet red fruit is one of the most popular produce items from this region.

-Learn About the Mysterious Disappearance of Jim Thompson
+Learn About the Disappearance of Jim Thompson

-Honestly I have a morbid fascination with anything weird and mysterious.
-If you do too, the case of Jim Thompson will fascinate you.
+If you have a morbid fascination with the strange and mysterious, the unexplained disappearance of Jim Thompson will fascinate you.
 Thompson was an American businessman that lived in Thailand.

 Some of the older people still residing in the area can speak with you about the event.
 You can even stay at the moonlight bungalow where he stayed before his disappearance.